yuhuili/LeetTracker-Release/README.md

 - Submissions are organized into individual problems
 - README for each problem that includes problem description and submission details
 - LeetTracker remembers which submissions have been cached and will not fetch them again

+## Known Issues
+- Start button will not be re-enabled after the process is completed.

+## Note
+- Git Repo Dir: the absolute path to a valid local git folder
+- Database Dir: any blank file
+- LC Cookie: Cookie associated with an active LeetCode session

 ## To-do
 - Add direct login